 Here’s the short list for effective lead management:

-- Forms should sync up with auto-replies and drip-campaigns.
+- Forms should sync up with auto-replies and drip-campaigns, including chatbots.

-- Your website should integrate with a CRM so that your sales team can manage leads at every stage in the sales funnel.
+- Your website should integrate with a sales tool/CRM so that your sales team can manage leads at every stage in the sales funnel.

-- Implement analytics tracking to monitor the performance of your content and activity of your website visitors.
+- Implement analytics tracking to monitor the performance of your digital marketing and activity of your website visitors.

 What type of content will position your brand as a thought leader in your industry?
 In many cases, it’s a combination of news, announcements, and in-depth information such as long-form blog posts, articles, white papers, eBooks, and video.
-As you consider the types of content that will position your brand as a thought leader, what types of services or products will appeal to your audience and set you apart from the competition?
-Consider the restaurant industry.
-Ten years ago, most restaurants still took their to-go orders by phone.
-Some of them offered online ordering portals, and soon pizza franchises who didn’t offer an online ordering option were left in the dust.
-Now, restaurants who don’t offer Door Dash or Uber Eats are losing out to competitors who do.
+As you consider the types of content that will position your brand as a thought leader, what types of content will appeal to your audience and set you apart from the competition?

 - A checklist